 Lee qualified in 2007 from the University of Salford.
 He has experience of managing a wide variety of Musculoskeletal conditions within the NHS and private sectors.
 He is qualified in the use of acupuncture.
 He has a previous sporting background of playing football and now regular enjoys attending gym sessions.

 Christine qualified in 1983 from the Queen Elizabeth Hospital in Birmingham and has worked extensively in the NHS since then specialising in trauma and orthopaedics and gaining extensive experience in treating musculoskeletal dysfunctions.
 She enjoys the variety of treating and managing a wide range of musculoskeletal presentations but especially in relation to the spine, hip and knee.
 She became a member of the Manipulation Association of Chartered Physiotherapists (MACP) in 1993 and is also a member of the Acupuncture Association of Chartered Physiotherapist (AACP).
+Christine also specialises in Vestibular Rehabilitation, assisting patients who suffer from dizziness and balance problems.
 She enjoys trying to keep up to date with constantly evolving evidence based research in relation to best practice.